mitchelgitau/Quizboard/README.md

 ## TECHNOLOGIES USED

-HTML        -HTML enhanced for web apps!
+1.HTML        -HTML enhanced for web apps!
-ATOM EDITOR - text editor.
+2.ATOM EDITOR - text editor.
-CSS         - great UI for modern web apps.
+3.CSS         - great UI for modern web apps.
-JAVASCRIPT  - evented for the backend.
+4.JAVASCRIPT  - evented for the backend.
-JQUERY      - for great effects.
+5.JQUERY      - for great effects.

 ## LICENSE